ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 ### Recursions
 Recursions are very important feature in Opto.
 Many critical functionalities are built with recursions in Opto.
 It is used when generating nested for loops, variable indices, and lots more.
-Defining recursive function (closure) is not really different from defining non-recursive functions, but we need 'rec' identifer after 'let'.
+Defining recursive function (closure) is not really different from defining non-recursive functions, but we need to write 'rec' (stands for 'recursion') after 'let'.
 ```
 template<//>
 module recursion_example(){